Breakthrough/PySceneDetect/README.md

     pip install scenedetect --upgrade

 Requires ffmpeg/mkvmerge for video splitting support.
 Windows builds (MSI installer/portable ZIP) can be found on [the download page](https://scenedetect.com/download/).
+A Docker image with all dependencies included is available as [`ghcr.io/breakthrough/pyscenedetect`](https://github.com/Breakthrough/PySceneDetect/pkgs/container/pyscenedetect).

 ----------------------------------------------------------